kmather73/NotHotdog-Classifier/README.md

 # NotHotdog-Classifier
+Do you watch HBO's silicon valley?
+Because I do and I was inspired by Mr. Jian-Yang to make my own not hotdog classifier

-What would you say if I told you there is a app on the market that tell you if you have a hotdog or not a hotdog.
+"What would you say if I told you there is a app on the market that tell you if you have a hotdog or not a hotdog.
 It is very good and I do not want to work on it any more.
-You can hire someone else.
+You can hire someone else." - Jian-Yang , 2017

 Here is a demonstration of the final version of the product that we are going to be making